nolirium/aroc/README.md

 # aroc
 Android Root on ChromeOS - a pair of Chrome OS shell scripts to make a R/W copy of the Android container and copy su therein.

+### NOTE - Confirmed working on Chrome OS v61 (platform 9765) and below.
+Chrome OS version 62 is not currently supported.

 ## Prerequisites